Jonah Heim Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

+- The 9.7 strikeouts per nine innings put together by the Yankees pitching staff ranks fourth in MLB.

-- The Yankees' 3.36 team ERA ranks third among all MLB pitching staffs.
+- The Yankees' 3.31 team ERA ranks third across all MLB pitching staffs.

-- In his most recent outing on Saturday against the Toronto Blue Jays, the righty threw 5 2/3 scoreless innings while surrendering four hits.
+- His most recent appearance was on Sunday against the Toronto Blue Jays, when the right-hander went 5 2/3 innings, surrendering no earned runs while giving up three hits.

+- The 27-year-old has amassed a 6.30 ERA and 10.8 strikeouts per nine innings across five games this season, while allowing a batting average of .298 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.